kubernetes/enhancements/keps/sig-storage/0661-statefulset-volume-resize/README.md

 The following changes are proposed to achieve the goal:
 1. Make the `volumeClaimTemplates` storage size editable by modification to the api server validation.
 Some validation checks will depend on the design decisions made in [KEP 1790](../1790-recover-resize-failure/README.md) to prevent user from shrinking the volume.
+2. For each volumeClaimTemplate being expanded, it will be necessary to check if its associated StorageClass has `allowVolumeExpansion` enabled.
-2. Add reconciliation of the associated PVC's size and the individual `volumeClaimTemplates` size into the StatefulSet controller reconciliation.
+3. Add reconciliation of the associated PVC's size and the individual `volumeClaimTemplates` size into the StatefulSet controller reconciliation.
-3. Add PVC `update` privilege to the StatefulSet controller's clusterrole RBAC.
+4. Add PVC `update` privilege to the StatefulSet controller's clusterrole RBAC.

 Once the above changes are made, modification to any of the `volumeClaimTemplates` storage size by user will update the underlying PVC via the reconciliation performed by (2) above.